symphonycms/wg/docs/working/understanding-xslt.markdown

 All XML documents also have what’s called a root element.
 This is a single element that contains all the other elements in the document.
 The root element of every XSLT stylesheet is <xsl:stylesheet>.

-type="note"
+> ###### Note
+>

-The xsl: you see in front of the element’s name is a namespace prefix.
+> The xsl: you see in front of the element’s name is a namespace prefix.
 XML namespaces are a pretty advanced topic, and you don’t need to worry too much about them now, but the basic idea is actually quite simple.
+>

-Because XML formats are allowed to define whatever elements they like, it’s possible for the same element names to be used in different contexts.
+> Because XML formats are allowed to define whatever elements they like, it’s possible for the same element names to be used in different contexts.
 Namespacing helps avoid confusion between formats, sort of like area codes in U.S. telephone numbers.
 Calling within an area code only requires a seven-digit number, but across the country lots and lots of people share the same seven-digit telephone number.
 Area codes are prefixes that allow people to communicate across different areas without confusion.

 Everything in an XSLT stylesheet, then, is contained within an element that looks like this:

     <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="1.0">
       … everything goes here …
     </xsl:stylesheet>

-type="note"
+> ###### Note
+>

-You’ll notice that the root element has two attributes.
+> You’ll notice that the root element has two attributes.
 The first declares the xsl namespace so that the processor knows how to interpret the elements it finds.
 The second declares the version of XSLT that you’re using.

-Top-Level Elements
+#### Top-Level Elements

-The elements that can be direct children of xsl:stylesheet are called top-level elements.
+The elements that can be direct children of `xsl:stylesheet` are called top-level elements.
 There aren’t many of these—just a dozen in total—which means that XSLT stylesheets are actually pretty simple, structurally speaking.

-You’ve already seen the xsl:import and xsl:include elements.
+You’ve already seen the `xsl:import` and `xsl:include` elements.
 If you use those, they need to go before any other top-level elements.
-I also mentioned earlier that you could declare global parameters and variables (xsl:param and xsl:variable).
+I also mentioned earlier that you could declare global parameters and variables (`xsl:param` and `xsl:variable`).
 And of course there’s xsl:template.
 Aside from those, there’s only one more important top-level element to talk about.
 Because XSLT can transform XML into any kind of text-based format, you need to be able to configure a transformation’s output.
 You can do this with a series of attributes in a top-level element called xsl:output.
 Have a look at the output element in your Home view template:

     <xsl:output method="xml"